aviboddu/NodeScript/README.md

 - IF: Executes the following code if the given expression is true.
 Syntax `IF <expression>;`
 - ELSE: Executes the following code if the previous if statement was false.
 Syntax `ELSE;`
 - ENDIF: Marks the end of the IF clause.
 Either ends the IF code section or the ELSE code section.
 Only one is needed per IF/ELSE statement.
 Syntax `ENDIF;`

-There are no methods nor is there indexing.
-Several native functions are available to provide necessary functionality.